 How to Use a Debit Card at an ATM

-Before you use an ATM, make sure it’s safe to do so.
+- Practice safety first: Before you use an ATM, make sure it’s safe to do so.
 Only use ATMs in clean, well-lit places.
 Sometimes thieves hang around waiting for people who have obviously just withdrawn cash.
-Look over the ATM to see if anything looks suspicious.
+Examine the ATM to see if anything looks suspicious.
 Thieves can install hidden skimming devices on ATMs.
 Those devices can steal your card number, and there might even be hidden cameras nearby that can see you type in your PIN.
-If anything looks funny, move on to a different ATM.
+If anything looks odd, use a different ATM.

-The first step is typically to insert your card into the machine.
-You might have to stick it in all the way (the machine will take the card and hold on to it), or you might just push the card until it stops and pull it back out.
-You can do this quickly; the machine can read your card instantly.
+- Insert your card: The first step is typically to insert your card into the machine.
+You may have to stick it in all the way (the ATM will take the card and hold on to it), or you may just push the card until it stops and pull it back out.
+You can do this quickly; the machine reads your card instantly.
 Follow on-screen instructions if you’re not sure what to do.

-To access your accounts, you’ll need to prove your identity by entering a personal identification number (PIN).
-Be sure to cover the keypad as you do this because you don’t want anybody to see your PIN.
+- Enter your personal identification number (PIN): To access your accounts, you’ll need to prove your identity by entering a PIN.
+Be sure to cover the keypad as you do this because you don’t want anyone to see your PIN.
 You can either cover your typing hand with your free hand or block the keypad with your body.
 Putting your hand in the way is best, in case a hidden camera is installed on the ATM.

-Once your identity is confirmed, proceed with your transaction.
+- Request a transaction: Once your identity is confirmed, proceed with your transaction.
 You’ll get a list of choices, such as a balance inquiry, cash withdrawal, or deposit.
-You can often complete multiple transactions in one session—for example, checking your balance and then withdrawing funds).
+You can often complete multiple transactions in one session—for example, checking your balance and then withdrawing funds.
 Follow the on-screen instructions to choose the type of account and amount.

-Before your transaction is completed, the ATM should inform you of any fees related to your desired action.
-Decide if you can or want to pay those fees before you proceed, and keep in mind that the ATM only shows one set of fees.
-Your bank might charge additional fees for using a “foreign” (not bank-owned or affiliated) ATM.
+- Watch for fees: Before your transaction is completed, the ATM should inform you of any fees related to your request.
+Decide if you want to pay those fees before you proceed, and keep in mind the ATM only shows one set of fees.
+Your bank might charge additional fees for using non-bank owned or affiliated ATMs.
 To dodge these fees, use an ATM that is part of your bank’s network.
-Credit union members can often use ATMs and branches at other credit unions for free.

-Be sure that you have your card in your possession before you walk or drive away from the ATM.
+- Finish the transaction: Be sure you have your card in your possession before you walk or drive away from the ATM.
 Store any cash quickly.
 Don’t display funds while you walk away from the machine; this tempts thieves.
 Finally, check to see that your ATM session has ended and the next person in line can’t continue using your account.
 Press the Cancel button several times if you have any doubts.

 Once you get the hang of using ATMs, you can use them for more than just cash withdrawals.
 You can deposit checks and transfer money between accounts, and some ATMs may even allow you to talk with a customer service representative via video conference.